binjix/OP-ETHGLOBAL-Guides/Optimism.md

 The [Optimism Collective](https://app.optimism.io/announcement) is a band of companies, communities, and citizens working together to reward public goods and build a sustainable future for Ethereum.

 Together we will dispel the myth that public goods cannot be profitable.
 Public goods (such as Optimism and Ethereum) often go underfunded when incentives aren't properly aligned, forcing many to make trade-offs between earning a profit and building for the common good.
 We are bound by a mutually beneficial pact, [our vision](https://www.optimism.io/vision) can be summed up with the equation **Impact = Profit**.
 [You can read more about who we are and what we are doing here](https://community.optimism.io/docs/governance/#impact-profit).

+We intend to achieve this vision through retroactive public goods funding, funding for public goods that have already proven their usefulness and impact.
+Retroactive public goods funding is advantageous because it is relatively easy to agree on what *is* useful, and see who built it.
+It is a lot harder to identify in advance what *will be* useful, and *which team* will do the best job of building it.
+The possibility of an eventual exit payment can also encourage investors to fund initial public good development efforts until the usefulness is obvious, in the same way that the possibility of an eventual IPO or buy out encourages investors to fund startups today.

 Whether you are interested in exploring novel forms of human coordination via decentralized governance, re-aligning monetary incentives to be positive-sum for humanity through retroactive funding, creating novel dApps that were not possible before, or growing Ethereum technically and philosophically, The Optimism Collective has room for you.
 We could use your help, and if you make valuable contributions we'll be happy to see they are properly rewarded.